climjack/Python_Sandbox/README.md

 # Python_Sandbox
-Yea just doin this class, that kinda thing. mm maybe i can finally do smth with that raspberry pi i hav
+Yeah just doing this for class, that kinda thing.
+MM maybe I can finally do something with that raspberry pi I have.